Wuhsha al-dallala: Wuhsha's will

-According to Goitien, Wuhsha’s will stands out as the most detailed source of information regarding her circumstances.
+According to Goitien, Wuhsha's will stands out as the most detailed source of information regarding her circumstances.
 Drafted in Arabic by Hillel ben Eli at the close of the eleventh century and, according to Frenkel, shortly after Abu Sad's birth, the will meticulously outlines the distribution of her substantial assets.
-These included 300 dinars “in gold” and kept by her at home, 67 on deposit, and the rest in loan collaterals.
-Wuhsha allocated significant sums for charitable purposes, including twenty-five dinars for the cemetery, twenty-five dinars for synagogue maintenance (specifically for oil used in lighting), and twenty dinars for the impoverished of Fustat.
-(Note: Wuhsha also dedicated two dinars to an orphan girl in Cairo whom she stated was related to her family, though she could not recall her name.)
+These included 300 dinars "in gold" and kept by her at home, 67 on deposit, and the rest in loan collaterals.
+Wuhsha allocated significant sums for charitable purposes, including twenty-five dinars for the cemetery, twenty-five dinars for synagogue maintenance (specifically for oil used in lighting), twenty dinars for the impoverished of Fustat, and two dinars to an orphan girl in Cairo whom she stated was related to her family, though she could not recall her name.
 Among these donations was a sum designated for the same synagogue that expelled her on Yom Kippur—perhaps a sign of having the final say, as it is unlikely that her donation would have been rejected.
-Cohen posits that these lavish donations were intended as acts of atonement, while Goitein considers them a demonstration of Wuhsha's display of prominence and virtue to other members of the community.
-Additionally, Wuhsha carefully specified her funeral arrangements, designating funds for each element of her burial attire—comprising a shroud, cloak, cap, hood, kerchief, veil, cover, and coffin—as well as compensation for the pallbearers, whom she noted would “walk a great distance."
+The lavish donations were intended as acts of atonement, while the exorbitant expenses of the funeral (five times the usual amount for a middle class person in the era) were a demonstration of Wuhsha's display of prominence and virtue to other members of the community in view of her social image.
+Additionally, Wuhsha carefully specified her funeral arrangements, designating funds for each element of her burial attire—comprising a shroud, cloak, cap, hood, kerchief, veil, cover, and coffin—as well as compensation for the pallbearers.